baihuqian/baihuqian.github.io/_posts/HomeNetworking/2020-06-06-secure-home-networking-iot-automation-with-home-assistant.md

 Always validate the configuration before restarting your Home Assistant!

 Home Assistant is limited by what vendors allow for third-party integration.
 For example, Google no longer allows new third-party integration with [Nest](https://www.home-assistant.io/integrations/nest/) devices, and you cannot configure Home Assistant to control it if you don't have a developer account with Nest before the cut-off date.

+Now there are more and more integrations that can be configured via web UI, making it closer to the main stream users.

+# Work with HomeKit
+Home Assistant has native integration for HomeKit.
+In fact, it support HomeKit in two directions:
+1. It's able to integrate IoT devices that support "Work with HomeKit" via the [HomeKit Controller](https://www.home-assistant.io/integrations/homekit_controller/) integration.
+This is useful to include HomeKit-enabled devices in Home Assistant.
+2. it's able to expose devices in Home Assistant to HomeKit by acting as a bridge using the [HomeKit](https://www.home-assistant.io/integrations/homekit/) integration.

+Because Home Assistant can have way more entities, I find it helpful to selectly expose devices to HomeKit with explicit "include".
+This way I can declutter the Home app on my iPhone while maintaining a performant integration.

+I personally connects all "Work with HomeKit" devices to Home Assistant, then expose them to Home app.
+This allows me to have dual-mode control using both the Home app and Home Assistant.
+It also helps including devices that are tricky to onboard to Home Assistant, such as Ecobee (requires a developer account).

 # Further Reads
 This is the post series.
 Other posts can be found under [HomeNetwork tag]({{ site.baseurl }}/tags/#HomeNetwork).